maxim-papusha/StereoMolGraph/docs/interoperability_rdkit.rst

 - Formal atomic charges
 - Unpaired electrons

-Those are required they can be calculated using :ref:`stereomolgraph.algorithms.bond_orders.connectivity2bond`_
+Those are required they can be calculated using :ref:`GenerateBondOrders stereomolgraph.algorithms.bond_orders.connectivity2bond`_